MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-entities-solution-explorer.md

 As someone with the system administrator security role, you can delete custom tables that aren’t part of a managed solution.

 > [!IMPORTANT]
->  When you delete a custom table, the database tables that store data for that table are deleted and all data they contain is lost.
+> - When you delete a custom table, the database tables that store data for that table are deleted and all data they contain is lost.
 Any associated rows that have a parental relationship to the custom table are also deleted.
 For more information about parental relationships, see [Create and edit relationships between tables](create-edit-entity-relationships.md).

-> [!NOTE]
-> The only way to recover data from a table that was deleted is to restore the database from a point before the table was deleted.
-More information: [Backup and restore instances](/dynamics365/customer-engagement/admin/backup-restore-instances)
+> - The only way to recover data from a table that was deleted is to restore the database from a point before the table was deleted.
+More information: [Backup and restore environments](/power-platform/admin/backup-restore-environments)

 While [viewing tables](#view-tables), click the ![Delete command](media/delete.gif) command in the toolbar.